Upgrade to a Secure Wallet

 On the second screen tick the checkbox and click the “Proceed to Unencrypted Wallet” button.

 3. When the wallet has fully loaded, you should see your original factoid balances again.
-You can now send your factoids to the new Secure Wallet address you just generated by following the Send and Receive FCT Guide.
+You can now send your factoids to the new Secure Wallet address you just generated by following the Send and Receive FCT Guidearrow-up-right.

 4. Once you have sent your factoids from the Not Secure wallet addresses to the new, Secure wallet address(es) and waited for the transaction(s) to confirm, exit the application once again and make sure that it is no longer running.

-If you have followed the above steps, when you next Run Enterprise Wallet and select the “Secure” option using the password you chose earlier, your balances will include the factoids that you sent to it, and your wallet will be securely encrypted.
+If you have followed the above steps, when you next Run Enterprise Walletarrow-up-right and select the “Secure” option using the password you chose earlier, your balances will include the factoids that you sent to it, and your wallet will be securely encrypted.

 Last updated